-Before joining the Marines, Jay Vargas attended Northern Arizona University and graduated with a Bachelor of Science degree in Education.
-He also completed a Master of Arts in Education with honors at United States International University and earned an Honorary Doctoral Degree from Northern Arizona University.
+Before joining the U.S. Marine Corps, Jay attended Northern Arizona University and graduated with a Bachelor of Science in Education.
+He also earned a Master of Arts in Education with honors from the United States International University and earned an Honorary Doctoral Degree from Northern Arizona University.

-Colonel Vargas commanded and led Marines at every level, from Rifle Platoon to an Infantry Regiment.
+Jay commanded and led Marines at every level, from a Rifle Platoon to an Infantry Regiment.
 His final tour of duty as a Marine Officer found him on the staff of the Commander, U.S. Naval Forces, Pacific, where he served as Force Marine.

 Of his many accomplishments as a Marine Officer, the most widely publicized was achieved in combat.
-In the spring of 1968, while serving in the Republic of Vietnam, Vargas' company engaged in fierce combat with the enemy at the village of Dai Do.
-During the battle, he was able to free one of his platoons, pinned down by heavy fire, by personally destroying three enemy machine gun positions.
-Vargas then carried to safety his seriously wounded battalion commander and saved seven other Marines.
-His actions left 15 of the enemy dead and caused him to sustain wounds at three different times.
-He refused to leave the field of battle until his injuries compelled him to do so.
+In the spring of 1968, while serving in the Republic of Vietnam, Jay's company engaged in fierce combat with the enemy at the village of Dai Do.
+During the battle, he was able to free one of his platoons who was pinned down by heavy fire, by personally destroying three enemy machine gun positions.
+Jay then carried to safety his seriously wounded battalion Commander and saved seven other Marines.
+Jay’s actions left 15 of the enemy dead and caused him to sustain wounds at three separate times.
+Jay refused to leave the battlefield until his injuries compelled him to do so.
 It was for his actions at Dai Do that, in a May 1970 ceremony at the White House, President Richard M. Nixon presented then Major Vargas with our nation's highest decoration for military valor, the Congressional Medal of Honor.

-After retiring from Marine Corps in 1993, Colonel Vargas was appointed Secretary of the California Department of Veterans Affairs, a position he held from 1993 to 1998.
-In July, 2001, the President of the United States appointed him Veterans’ Liaison for the US Department of Veterans’ Affairs, a position in which he served until January, 2009.
-His region included the 19 Western States, Guam and the Philippines.
+After retiring from the Marine Corps in 1993, Jay was appointed Secretary of the California Department of Veterans Affairs, a position he held from 1993 to 1998.
+In July 2001, the President of the United States appointed him the Veterans’ Liaison for the U.S. Department of Veterans Affairs, a position in which he served until January2009.
+His region included the 19 Western States, Guam, and the Philippines.

 — Jay R. Vargas